-Known side effects include pain and swelling in the limb where the vaccine is injected, and fever.
+Known side effects include pain and swelling at the injection site, and fever.
 These side effects are similar to reactions observed with other vaccines given to children.
 Occasionally, children with fever have seizures.
-An increased risk of febrile seizures was seen within 7 days of the administration of any of the RTS,S vaccine doses.
-In the phase 3 trial, children who had febrile seizures after vaccination recovered completely and there were no long-lasting consequences.
+During the Phase 3 trial, an increased risk of febrile seizures was seen within 7 days of the administration of any of the RTS,S vaccine doses.
+Children who had febrile seizures after vaccination recovered completely and there were no long-lasting consequences.

 12. Who developed and who manufactures the vaccine?

 GSK led the development of RTS,S over a 30-year period.
 In 2001, GSK began collaborating with PATH’s Malaria Vaccine Initiative (MVI) to continue developing RTS,S. A 5-year Phase 3 efficacy and safety trial was conducted between 2009 and 2014 through a partnership that involved GSK, MVI (with support from the Bill & Melinda Gates Foundation), and a network of African research centres at 11 sites in 7 countries.
 GSK is the vaccine manufacturer.

 13. What is the purpose of the Phase 4 studies, and how do they relate to the MVIP?